thielicious/laravel-vite-react-tailwind-setup/README.md

 <br>
 1. Clone this repo
 <br>
-2. Open command tool and install dependencies in the root folder `composer install` and `npm install`
+2. Open command tool and install dependencies in the root folder<br>
+`composer install` and `npm install`
 <br>
 3. Setup your database in the `.env` file, for example like: